Potladurthi

 Potladurthi is a village in Kadapa district in the Indian state of Andhra Pradesh.
 Situated in the bank of Penna River on the way of Yeraaguntla and Proddatur road in the area of 4336 acres with the population around 8000 to 9000.

+Population and Demographics

+As per the 2011 Census, Potladurthi has a population of 6,901 individuals residing in 1,711 households.
+The gender distribution includes 3,604 males and 3,297 females, resulting in a sex ratio of approximately 915 females for every 1,000 males.
+Children aged 0-6 years constitute about 10.72% of the population, totaling 740 children.